NewToKali/Python_code/README.md

 Intended for Debian Linux.
+Description:
 This is a network scanner that allows you to discover all devices in the subnet by sending an arp message with the broadcast mac address to all hosts in the subnet.

 Prerequisites:

 scapy.all
 optparse

 To install:

 pip install scapy.all